Contrast-Security-OSS/go-test-bench/Demo.md

 `cd go-test-bench`

-## Step 3 - Copy contrast_security.yaml to the go-test-bench directory
+## Step 3 - Download contrast_security.yaml to the go-test-bench directory

-Download your configuration YAML file from the Contrast environment by selecting the "Add agent" button.
+To download your configuration YAML file from the Contrast environment, select "Add new" at the top right.
+Select "Application".
+Select "Go" for your language, and select your operating system.
+Click "Install manually", and choose "Direct download" for your installation method.
+Scroll down to "Configure the agent" > "Use Connection Token" > "Use configuration editor".

+In the configuration edtor, click "Export" in the top right.
+Click YAML > "Download".

+To move the yaml file to the go-test-bench directory, run

 `cp /path/to/config/contrast_security.yaml .`